search

 Show Posts ID Column in the WordPress Dashboard (No Plugin)

-From time to time, I encounter a situation where I need to know the ID of a post or page in WordPress, whether for shortcodes, template building, or any other purpose.
-I’ve found myself needing to find the ID of a page numerous times while working with WordPress over the years.
+From time to time, you may need to find the ID of a post or page in WordPress – whether for shortcodes, template building, or any other purpose.
+If you have worked with WordPress for any length of time, you have probably run into this need more than once.

-Unfortunately, WordPress does not allow by default to display these IDs conveniently in the WordPress admin panel.
+Unfortunately, WordPress does not display these IDs by default in the admin panel.

-One way to discover these IDs is by visiting the edit page of that specific page/post and checking its URL.
-It will look something like:
+One way to discover an ID is by visiting the edit screen for a specific post or page and checking its URL.
+It looks something like this:

 https://savvy.co.il/wp-admin/post.php?post=XXXX&action=edit